Hints on Responding to Assessor's Reports (The Rejoinder Process)

 Is a response really necessary?

 Yes!
 Take advantage of the opportunity to respond to assessors as it could make a difference to the eventual outcome of your application.
-Advice from granting bodies such as the ARC and NHMRC is that in most years about 10 percent of rejoinders make a difference to the outcome of an application.
+Advice from granting bodies such as the ARC and NHMRC is that in most years approximately 10 percent of rejoinders make a difference to the outcome of an application.

 In particular, a rejoinder which can successfully argue a criticism by drawing on evidence provided in the application, in peer-reviewed published literature or through comparison with other assessor reports can lead to a critical assessor report being disregarded by the funding body.

-If you receive only positive and encouraging comments, it is still worthwhile preparing a rejoinder.
+- If you receive only positive and encouraging comments, it is still worthwhile preparing a rejoinder.
 Use these comments to reinforce the favourable impression that the Committee will have of your application.
 However, keep this type of rejoinder short.

-Where more than one assessor makes similar remarks, address these issues carefully.
+- Where more than one assessor makes similar remarks, address these issues carefully.
 If they highlight a weakness in your proposal, address their criticisms and highlight the strengths or merit of the proposed approach.

-Where assessors differ on the same point, refer to the more positive comments of one when responding to the negative comments of the other.
+- Where assessors differ on the same point, refer to the more positive comments of one when responding to the negative comments of the other.

-For applicants who wish to ‘update’ their publications list, be aware that it will be up to the Granting Agency whether to accept what is essentially new information.
+- For applicants who wish to ‘update’ their publications list, be aware that it will be up to the Granting Agency whether to accept what is essentially new information.
 In general, the application is complete at the time of submission, however, if, for instance, the assessor comments on your publication rate, it would be possible for you to use this as a mechanism to introduce information of this type.

-Above all, do not make derogatory remarks about assessors, as this will not aid your application.
+- Above all, do not make derogatory remarks about assessors, as this will not aid your application.
 Your comments should focus entirely on the content of the report.

-Take time to consider what has been said about you and your project.
+- Take time to consider what has been said about you and your project.
 Many applicants find it useful to have a ‘cooling down’ period prior to preparing the response.
 Although there is a very short period of time in which to respond, take full advantage of the available time.

-Consult with all CI’s.
+- Consult with all CI’s.
 It is assumed the response will reflect the views of multiple CI’s, but when completed should have a cohesive structure.

 Strategies for dealing with common problems

 Response Strategy: Address their criticisms and highlight the strengths or merit of the proposed approach.
 Do you now have the study or the experiments in progress to provide information?
 Provide preliminary data where you can.
-Do the comments foreshadow rejection of a main hypothesis?
+Do the comments foreshadow rejection of the main hypothesis?
 What is your contingency plan?
-Will the project still be useful and have impact?
+Will the project still be useful and have an impact?
 Don’t attempt to propose a major new study.

-Criticism: A reviewer proposes an approach, methodology or old/new technique that you have chosen not to include in your proposal.
+A reviewer proposes an approach, methodology or old/new technique that you have chosen not to include in your proposal.

 Response Strategy: Comment on alternatives and reasons for your choice or whether a technique remains controversial.
 If the suggested approaches are beneficial, and it is feasible, will you include them?
-Feasibility should be your reason for choice.
+Feasibility should be your reason for the choice.

-Criticism: A reviewer cites a new study or reference of immediate relevance to your proposal.
+A reviewer cites a new study or reference of immediate relevance to your proposal.